What you can do on LiveWires

 We offer many electronics projects, from fairly simple ones which take a few sessions up to quite complex projects which take most of the holiday.
 All the projects require some soldering, and some also involve making circuit boards and cases from scratch - but don't worry, we have all the equipment, and we'll show you how to do everything.
 At the end of the holiday you can take your new project home.

 Because the cost of the components for electronics projects varies, there is a small extra cost for these activities, depending which one you chose.
 We'll tell you the prices (most projects are about £10-£35) beforehand, and ask you to pay this at the start of the holiday.
+Please note that prices will fluctuate due to currency exchange rates, although we do our best to keep the project costs within that indicated.
 Each project has two difficulty ratings: one for the electrical work (soldering and wiring) and one for mechanical building (PCB, drilling, filing, nuts and bolts etc.) They're both scores out of 10 (where 1 is easiest).

 Make your own clock to display the current time on the 7 segment LED displays.
 This project uses a ready made circuit board, is complete with the box and external mains power supply unit.
 Approximately £20-£25 [Electrical 3, mechanical 2]